 Socializing is important, but it should not be mandatory to the point that we feel ashamed by not going to a social event once in a while.
-Not going doesn’t make you less of an artist, it just means we’re all wired differently.
+Not going doesn’t make you less of an artist, it just means you’re wired differently.
 So instead of saying, “Oh my God, I can’t wait for the party,” just be honest and say, “You know what, not tonight.
 Maybe next time.”

 It seems so simple and mundane, but if more of us do this, we’ll slowly break the image that all actors, singers, dancers, etc. are all crazy party people who love being the center of attention.
 We’re not all the same!
 Some of us, believe it or not, like privacy.